lemire/simdcomp/README.md

 simdcomp
 ========

-A simple C library for fast compressed lists of integers
+A simple C library for compressing lists of integers

 Usage